 The Pharisees gave an external service to God.
 For they were diligent to “pay tithe of mint and anise and cummin” but at the same time omitted the “weightier matters of the law, judgment, mercy, and faith” (Matthew 23:23).
 These religious leaders magnified and honored their own laws of Judaism, listing them as being of greater importance (Matthew 22:36) than God’s moral law (Exodus 20:3-17).
 They gave great weight to man-made ordinances and to the external forms of law observance (Mark 7:3–13).
 But they forgot almost completely the accurate spirit of the law itself which is love to God and to men (Matthew 22:37, 39).

 Walking “in oldness of letter” can lead only to sin and death (Romans 7:5).
 For the unconverted life, has its main goal the gratification of the appetites of the flesh.
 But life “in the Spirit” is the opposite of that (Romans 8:9).
-The gospel of Christ teaches of God’s grace that enables people to render spiritual service from pure and undefiled hearts (Acts 15:11).
+The gospel of Christ teaches of God’s grace that enables people to offer spiritual service from pure and undefiled hearts (Acts 15:11).
 To be converted of the Holy Spirit means the creation of a pure heart and the renewal of a right spirit (Psalms 51:10).
-Thus, the believer no longer serves God from a sense of legal bondage and fear, but in a new spirit of freedom and love (John 4:23).
+Thus, the believer no longer serves God from a sense of legal bondage, not from the oldness of the letter but in a new spirit of freedom and love (John 4:23).